wp-plugins/smart-carousel-slider/readme.txt

 == Description ==

 In this smart carosuel slider you will get various style and feature with dynamic multiple Effect.
 Smart Carousel Slider it's supper easy to use.
+Use shortcode anywhere in your theme just  copy your shortcode and replace into this "YOUR_SHORTCODE" area to your shortcode `<?php echo do_shortcode('YOUR_SHORTCODE'); ?>`

 <h3>Plugin Demo url:</h3>